Transportation-Related Expenses (TRE) Payments

 A CWES participant is paid mileage between home, approved activity, and/or child care provider and the child’s school if ALL of the following conditions are met:

-• Drive a vehicle that does not have to be registered in his/her own name, AND
+• Drive a vehicle that does not have to be registered in their own name, AND

 • The client presents a valid driver’s license, AND